 1. Wake Up Earlier

 Duh!
 This seems obvious doesn’t it?
 But I really mean it.
 When you have kids thrown into your morning routine, things just take longer.
 Wake up earlier and way before the kids so that you can get your self ready without them.
 Also, it’s nearly impossible to get ready at the same time as the kids, therefore, I try to get myself completely ready before I have to wake up the kids.
-Side benefit: some quiet time in the morning
+Side benefit: some quiet time in the morning and perhaps even some time for self care.

 2. Tag Team